mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

 The Kubernetes is an open source containers orchestration tool,i.e ability to deploy, scale, and operate with multiple containers from one place.

 ### Setting up Kubernetes:<br/>
-  To run Kubernetes first you need to setup a VM usng the following command
+  To run Kubernetes first you need to setup a VM using the following command

     $ sudo apt install virtualbox virtualbox-ext-pack